earthlab/eds-lessons-website/_posts/tutorials/R/visualize-denver-colorado-traffic-crime.md

 modified: '2019-08-14'
 authors: [Max Joseph]
 category: [tutorials]
-excerpt: 'This tutorial demonstrates how to access & visualize crime data for Denver, Colorado using the R programming language.'
+excerpt: 'This tutorial demonstrates how to access and visualize crime data for Denver, Colorado using the R programming language.'
 sidebar:
 nav:
 author_profile: false